aperturerobotics/starpc/README.md

 # Stream RPC

+**starpc** is a fully-featured client and server for Proto3 services in both TypeScript and Go.

-Protobuf service implementation supporting **client-to-server streaming** RPCs.
+One of the first libraries to support **client-to-server streaming** RPCs.

 The [rpcproto](./srpc/rpcproto.proto) file contains the entire protocol.